-This a fairly new method first used in the designed to fit tightly together, and the late 2000s.
+This a fairly new method first used in the late 2000s.
 It is becoming more popular and is a great way to reduce the installation time and foundation size.
-Because designed. the monopile has a flat flange on the top that connects to the bottom of the transition piece flange, there is no need to grout this.
+Because the monopile has a flat flange on the top that connects to the bottom of the transition piece flange, there is no need to grout this.
 In the industry this is referred to as flange-to-flange connection.